influxdata/flux/docs/SPEC.md

     If a value is encountered which is less than the previous value then it is assumed the previous value should have been a zero.
 * `columns` list strings
     columns is a list of columns on which to compute the derivative
-* `timeSrc` string
+* `timeColumn` string
-    timeSrc is the source column for the time values.
+    timeColumn is the column name for the time values.
     Defaults to `_time`.

 ```